 About the Artefacts

 An extremely rare VIP ticket for the launch of RMS Titanic which still has its perforated stub.
 The recipient of this ticket no. 1342, Captain Alexander Matier, was unable to attend the launch.
-According to Henry Aldridge & Sons, it is said to one of the most desirable launch tickets and is believed to be the only one of this calibre known.
+According to Henry Aldridge & Sons, it is said to be one of the most desirable launch tickets and is believed to be the only one of this calibre known.

 RMS Titanic VIP Launch Ticket Stub